MyHush/hush-seeder/README.md

 Features:
 * regularly revisits known nodes to check their availability
 * bans nodes after enough failures, or bad behaviour
-* accepts nodes down to protocol version < 170002 to request new IP addresses from, but only reports good (170002) nodes.
+* accepts nodes down to protocol version 170002
 * keeps statistics over (exponential) windows of 2 hours, 8 hours, 1 day and 1 week, to base decisions on.
 * very low memory (a few tens of megabytes) and cpu requirements.